kailaidescope/zillow-commenter/README.md

 #### By Kai Turanski

-[WIP - Planned release in June 2025]
+[WIP - Planned release in July 2025]

 Chrome extension that allows you to comment on zillow posts.
 Inspired by Hank Green's [tweet](https://x.com/hankgreen/status/147950988737364378) suggesting that zillow should have comments.